upyesp/upyesp.org/content/posts/makrdown-latex-katex-doublebackslash.md

 series: [Markdown]
 ---

-The double backSlash, \\\\, when specified in math formula in LaTeX and KaTeX might not render correctly.
+The double backSlash, '\\\\', when specified in math formula in LaTeX and KaTeX might not render correctly.
 Here's how to avoid that.

 <!--more-->

-This is due to the \\ character being used as an escape character in some rendering frameworks.
+This is due to the '\\' character being used as an escape character in some rendering frameworks.

-Within the context of KaTeX (which is math specific) and when specifying math formula in LaTeX, a possible workaround is to use \cr as a replacement for \\\\.
+Within the context of KaTeX (which is math specific) and when specifying math formula in LaTeX, a possible workaround is to use '\cr' as a replacement for '\\\\'.

-$\KaTeX$ example:
+## $\KaTeX$ Examples

+### Matrices

+The double backSlash, '\\\\', in the matrix below:

 ```Katex
 $$